salujajaskeerat/ELP305-TribeD-documentation/index.md

 4. Should not get overheated and cause damage
 5. Some covering on the sides must be incorporated to prevent burn if someone comes nearby
 6. Insulated hot water storage tank approx
-7. Cold water tank with required insulated hot water pipelines and accessories.
+7. Coldwater tank with required insulated hot water pipelines and accessories.
 8. Pipelines
-9. It should be able to withstand hot water upto 80 °C.
+9. It should withstand hot water up to 80 °C.
 10. The cold water tank used for storing daily water usage can be connected to solar heater tubes for regular heating and reduce the no. of storage tank
 11. Some valves to control the flow